-Locally, the following agencies offer mentoring to the children of incarcerated parents:
+Locally the following agencies offer mentoring to the children of incarcerated parents:

-Compeer, Mentoring Children of Promise 546-8280 x118 Hope Initiatives, Project COPE 325-5307 Volunteer of America WNY, Mentoring Children of Promise 647-1150

-Groups and workshops for incarcerated parents and their families, including after their release, are available at:
+Eccury, the following agencies oner mentoring to the emilatent of medicerate u puromo.
+Compeer, Mentoring Children of Promise 546-8280 x118 Hope Initiatives, Project COPE 325-5307 Volunteer of America WNY, Mentoring Children of Promise 647-1150 Groups and workshops for incarcerated parents and their families, including g after their release, e. are available at: